facebookresearch/PoseWarper/README.md

 cd ${POSEWARPER_ROOT}
 python scripts/posetrack18_helper.py
 ```
+## Changing the Number of GPUs
+Our experiments were conducted using 8 NVIDIA P100 GPUs.
+If you want to use a smaller number of GPUs, you need to modify *.yaml configuration files in [`experiments/posetrack/hrnet/`](experiments/posetrack/hrnet/).
+Specifically, you need to modify the GPUS entry in each configuration file.
+Depending on how many GPUs are used during training, you might also need to change TRAIN.BATCH_SIZE_PER_GPU entry in the configuration files.

+In addition to using 8 GPUs, we also tried using 4 GPUs for our experiments.
+Using a 4 GPU setup, we obtained similar results as with 8 GPUs without changing TRAIN.BATCH_SIZE_PER_GPU.
+However, note that the experiments will run substantially slower when smaller number of GPUs is used.

 ## Citation
 If you use our code or models in your research, please cite our NeurIPS 2019 paper: